aarongustafson/jekyll-webmention_io/docs/syndication.md

 1. A set of short-hand syndication endpoints, specified in your site configuration
 2. Additional front matter in the page that indicates where to send webmentions
 3. Additional material in your layout template to automatically include the endpoint URL in the page
+4. Support for pulling data from syndication endpoint JSON responses into the page front matter for display

 ## Site configuration